Quick Exit

 Avoidant behaviours

 After exposure to a stressful event, those affected may try to avoid related emotions.
 This is how they cope with trauma.
 A person might immerse themselves in an activity, shut down, or engage in substance abuse to escape their feelings.
 These are avoidant behaviours.
 People affected by trauma might also respond by withdrawing from family and friends.
 They might spend more time alone and turn down opportunities to socialize.
 Withdrawal behaviours include irritability, reduced communication, and limited involvement in family life.
-The give and take of both emotional and practical support are limited when a family member engages in behaviours related to avoidance and withdrawal.
+When a family member is not really “there”, a source of emotional and practical support is lost for families.

-Over time, PSP families report that they have learned the signs and symptoms of a ‘bad call’.
+Over time, PSP families report that they have learned the signs of a ‘bad call.’
 They know what to pay attention to and adjust their expectations.
 Sometimes these behaviours are isolated and manageable.
+Repeated behaviours that disrupt family life may require the support of a mental health professional.

 References for this page (click to expand)